 The 56-year-old actress recently sat down with InStyle and confessed that she has no plans to turn back the clock when it comes to outward appearance.
 Instead, she makes a conscious effort to embrace who she is every day both on and off set.

 "I mean, let's not talk about this idea of 'Oh, no!
 I'm going to be 40!'
 You could be dead," she told InStyle.
 "It's a privilege to age!
-Even in scripts, they'll refer to a character as 'aging.'
-Well, everyone is aging."
+Even in scripts, they'll refer to a character as 'ageing.'
+Well, everyone is ageing."

 That fact, despite all of the ads for age-reversing creams and expensive surgical procedures, is indisputable: You're older now than you were when you first started reading this, and that's that.